khaors/geocompr/main.md

 For instance, we could compute the mean value.
 This might smooth the clear border in the merged result but it will most likely not make it disappear.
 To do so, we need a more advanced approach.
-Remote scientist frequently apply histogram matching or use regression techniques to align the values of the first image with those of the second image.
+Remote sensing scientist frequently apply histogram matching or use regression techniques to align the values of the first image with those of the second image.
 The packages **landsat** (`histmatch()`, `relnorm()`, `PIF()`), **satellite** (`calcHistMatch()`) and **RStoolbox** (`histMatch()`, `pifMatch()`) provide the corresponding functions.

 <!-- ## Spatial data creation -->